dougeby/IntuneDocs/intune/migration-guide-app-protection-policies.md

 # Configure app protection policies (optional)

+App protection policies allow you to:
+* Encrypt apps
-App protection policies allow you to encrypt apps, define a PIN when the app is accessed, block apps from running on jail-broken or rooted devices, and many other protections.
+* Define a PIN when the app is accessed
+* Block apps from running on jail-broken or rooted devices, and many other protections.

 If the user's phone is lost or stolen, you can selectively wipe the corporate data remotely while leaving the personal data intact.

 App protection policies apply security at the app level and do not require device enrollment.
 You can use them with devices enrolled into Intune or not.
 Additionally, you can apply them to devices enrolled into a third-party MDM provider.